aipescience/queryparser/README.rst

     qp.process_query()

-After the processing, the processor object will include columns, functions, and keywords used in the query.
+After the processing, the processor object will include columns, functions, and keywords used in the query or will raise a ``QuerySyntaxError`` if there are any syntax errors in the query.

 Alternatively, passing the query at initialization automatically processes it.